Laws for farm animals - BC SPCA

 • Saskatchewan

 All other provinces and territories do not reference the Codes of Practice in their legislation.
-However, in all provinces and the Yukon, certain animal agriculture practices that cause animals distress are exempt from an offence under a provincial animal cruelty act, if they are considered to be “generally accepted practices.”
-Although this term is not defined, the Codes of Practice can serve as the guidelines for what is considered to be an acceptable practice in the farm animal industry and what is not.
+However, in all provinces and the Yukon, animal agriculture practices that cause animal distress are exempt from an offence under a provincial animal cruelty act if considered a “generally accepted practice.”
+Although this term is not defined, the Codes of Practice can serve as the guidelines for what is considered acceptable in the farmed animal industry and what is not.

-This means that rather than farmers in B.C. being required to follow the Codes of Practice, the Codes of Practice simply lay out what is a generally acceptable practice and, therefore, exempt from the B.C.
-Prevention of Cruelty to Animals Act (B.C.
-PCA Act), described below.
-The BC SPCA would like the Codes to become a prescriptive duty of care, meaning farmers are required to follow them, and that there is a system in place for ensuring all farms are following the applicable Code.
+This means that rather than farmers in B.C. being required to follow the Codes of Practice, the Codes of Practice lay out what is a generally acceptable practice and, therefore, exempt from B.C.’s Prevention of Cruelty to Animals Act (PCA Act) as described below.
+The BC SPCA advocates that the Codes should be a prescriptive duty of care, meaning farmers are required to follow them and that there is a system in place for ensuring all farms are following the applicable Code.

 Criminal Code of Canada